-It begins with choosing music from a thick binder of options, then you’ll be escorted to one of the 19 treatment rooms for a massage which integrates the heat of different size stones that relax muscles in a deeper way any regular massage, while incorporating deep tissue work with hot oils to make for an experience you may barely be able to stay awake to enjoy.
+It begins with choosing music from a thick binder of options, then you’ll be escorted to one of the 19 treatment rooms for a massage that integrates the heat of different size stones that relax muscles in a deeper way than any regular massage while incorporating deep tissue work with hot oils to make for an experience you may barely be able to stay awake to enjoy.

 With entrees ranging from $17-$1,000, this indoor-outdoor space is sure to please the most discerning and hungry palates.
 Known for the best French fries in the desert and their signature dish, the shrimp frittata, as well as other favorites such as the salad nicoise; it is the zillion dollar lobster frittata with a Sevruga caviar accompaniment that will cost you $100 for a regular one-ounce portion and for the big spenders and lovers of fish eggs they can supersize for a mere $1,000 for 10-ounces.

 If you are in the mood to be active and social look into a game of croquet, petanque or check out the red clay tennis courts.
 Or stop by the lemonade stand for a quick libation and head to one of the two outdoor pools for a swim or to merely lounge and soak up the sun.

 For a late afternoon cocktail head to the lobby bar.
 While most bars in a lobby tend to be a boring, generic experience- again the Parker doesn’t disappoint.
 Veiled in strings of glass beads are six bar stools in a mirrored and funky space just pleading you to order a martini or some sophisticated cocktail.

 For dinner, there is but one choice- Mister Parkers.
 The door to the restaurant might be psychedelic, but inside is all elegance.
-This dimly lit, large dining room overflowing with chandeliers, offers leather bound booths, intimate tables and a baby grand just waiting to be played.
+This dimly lit, large dining room overflowing with chandeliers, offers leather-bound booths, intimate tables, and a baby grand just waiting to be played.

-Self described as “A deconstructed formal hangout for fops, flaneurs and assorted cronies” the French inspired menu offers sophisticated entrees such as rack of lamb in a sundried tomato and rosemary-garlic sauce, Scottish Salmon with a vermouth buerre blanc and sautéed duck confit with truffled potatoes as well as a stellar wine list.
+Self-described as “A deconstructed formal hangout for fops, flaneurs and assorted cronies” the French-inspired menu offers sophisticated entrees such as rack of lamb in a sundried tomato and rosemary-garlic sauce, Scottish Salmon with a vermouth buerre blanc and sautéed duck confit with truffled potatoes as well as a stellar wine list.